Crime and the Criminal Justice System

 The judge has flexibility to decide what is most likely to rehabilitate you.
 Some options that a judge may consider at a disposition hearing include the following:

-- detention in a juvenile facility,
+- incarceration in a juvenile corrections facility,

 - participation in an adventure-based education program,

 - attendance at a correctional school,